merely-useful/r-rse/appendices/assignments.md

 For an example of what this might look like, see
 TODO: Add the repo of the example climate package.

-## Second project: Each learner contributing to an existing package
+## Second project: Contributing to an existing package on your own

 Individual-based, small improvements to existing package: Used as second deliverable, due after "Community involvement".
 Should only build off of